jsummers/imageworsener/readme.txt

    when the image is read in, but not when it is resized.
 That's not what -nogamma will do.

-   If you use this with "-grayscale", you should probably also use "-grayscaleformula c".
+   If you use this with "-grayscale", you should probably also use "-gsf c".

    This does not affect the colorspace label that will be written to the output file.
 If a label is written, it may not be the label you want.